Chernivtsi Regional Art Museum: Exterior and Facade

 On the main facade, there is a risalit with a balcony placed on consoles and a polychrome Majolica panel, credited to Joseph Adolph Lang and signed as "J. Lan[g]".
 The work features a complex composition on a mythological theme, interpreted as representation paralleling the Roman Empire and the Austro-Hungarian Empire during the reign of Franz Joseph I. The images of 12 gods depict the 12 most important provinces of the empire.
-Bukovyna is represented by the fourth figure from the left, carrying green and white branches.
+Bukovina is represented by the fourth figure from the left, carrying green and white branches.

 Two female sculptures are installed on the roof above the eaves.
 At the level of the windows of the second floor, the building is decorated with a frieze in the form of scattered leaves, formerly covered with gilding.
 The doors of the central entrance are made of forged metal with floral ornaments and horizontal inserts incorporating the image of bees.
 On the pylons on both sides of the entrance are sculptures of two eagles, which seem to be guarding the entrance to the building.